Emotional expression: Social construction model

 Social construction models generally say that there is no biological circuitry for emotions since emotions are solely based on experience and context.
 Some even suggest that certain emotions can only exist in the reciprocal exchanges of a social encounter.
 Since there are unique local languages and local moral orders, cultures can use the same emotion and expression in very different ways.
 Thus, emotional expressions are culturally-prescribed performances rather than internal mental events.
 Knowing a social script for a certain emotion allows one to enact the emotional behaviors that are appropriate for the cultural context.
 Emotional expressions serve a social function and are essentially a way of reaching out to the world.

 Emotion regulation

 Various researchers have highlighted the importance for an individual of being able to successfully regulate emotions.
+Regulation is an active, goal-oriented process that aims to manage emotional responses.
 Ways of doing this include cognitive reappraisal (interpreting a situation in positive terms) and expressive suppression (masking signs of inner emotional states).
+The extended process model of emotion regulation outlines several stages: identifying the need to regulate, selecting appropriate strategies, implementing those strategies and monitoring their effectiveness over time.
+While cognitive reappraisal and expressive suppression can be effective, complications in any stage can contribute to emotional dysregulation, which is associated with various mental health conditions, such as anxiety and depression.
 Emotions are evident through facial expressions.
 Humans can express their own emotions and understand others as well.
 Humans can quickly identify happy expressions whereas the disgust expression takes longer to identify.

+Emotional dysregulation is also closely linked to trauma, particularly in children and adolescents.
+Research suggests that youth with histories of trauma are significantly more likely to experience challenges in emotion regulation, which can manifest as heightened emotional lability, aggression or difficulty calming down after stress.
+Normal development processes are often disrupted, including the ability to process and express emotions effectively.
+Trauma-informed approaches have been shown to help address these issues by targeting both emotional dysregulation and the underlying trauma triggers.
+The presence of protective factors, like supportive caregivers or stable environments, can help lessen the severity of emotional dysregulation in trauma-exposed youth, highlighting the role of both environmental and individual factors in the regulation process.